 What happens when my child starts gymnastics?

-We run sessions for 2 age groups; 4-6 years and 7+ years.
-Your child will enter our recreational programme at Level 1 where we will always assess their attitude and skill level and will place them in the most appropriate group.
+We run sessions for 3 age groups; 4-6 years, 7+ years and 10+ “Teen Gym."
+Your child will enter our recreational programme at Level 1 where we will teach the fundamentals of gymnastics and ensure that children develop confidence in using the gymnastics apparatus safely, for example, the ability to land safely from a height.
 We aim for children to work with the same coaches each session so that they can develop the rapport which we deem essential.

 At Level 1, children attend once each week.
 At this stage they will develop basic movement patterns (hopping, jumping etc.), rolling, swinging, balancing and rebounding, using apparatus which is appropriate to their size and experience.